 4. Belmond Khwai River Lodge

 Nestled on the edge of a leadwood and fig tree forest, overlooking the vast Khwai River floodplains and beyond into the Moremi Wildlife Reserve, sits the luxurious Belmond Khwai River Lodge.
 At Belmond Khwai River Lodge, the big game of the Moremi Reserve are in your sights.
-Giraffe, buffalo, lion, leopard, and wild dogs can be viewed from the beautiful raised, thatched rooms overlooking the floodplains.
+Giraffe, buffalo, lions, leopards, and wild dogs can be viewed from the beautiful raised, thatched rooms overlooking the floodplains.

 Khwai River Lodge private suite offers the ultimate in exclusive safari accommodation complete with a rim-flow plunge pool, as well as his and her outdoor shower.